bloominstituteoftechnology/Redux-Todo/README.md

 [x] - Now that you have created your `todo` directory, cd into it.
 [x] - `yarn add redux react-redux` or `npm install --save redux react-redux` This command will install the needed dependencies.
-[] - You will create a todo list using React and Redux.
+[x] - You will create a todo list using React and Redux.
-[] - Use the movies project as a reference.
+[x] - Use the movies project as a reference.
-[] - The general flow of steps will be to create your store, create your reducers, create your containers, and then create the action creators.
+[x] - The general flow of steps will be to `create your store`, `create your reducers`, `create your containers`, and `then create the action creators`.
 [] - When you add a new item to the todo array an action containing the new todo object will be dispatched through all of the reducers.
 [] - To display the todo list you will create a container that receives the `todos` array as a prop and then uses `map` to display it as an unordered list.